Year 7 Citizenship

 Who matters to us?

 Students start by reflecting on how to be aspirational individuals who have high expectations of themselves and effective strategies for achieving their goals.
-They reflect on personal relationships, exploring the characteristics of positive and healthy friendships, analysing the signs of bullying and abuse, and discussing what is meant by personal space.
+They reflect on personal relationships, exploring the characteristics of positive and healthy friendships and the signs of bullying.

 Key knowledge developed: